Jip-Hop/xiaomi-14-ultra-raw-video-mod-guide/README.md

 - "4096x3072 (RAW_SENSOR)" with "Full Sensor" under "Capture Resolution" @ 30fps: use this for max vertical resolution
 - "4096x2304 (RAW_SENSOR)" with "Full Sensor" under "Capture Resolution" @ 60fps: use this for high fps with reduced vertical resolution
 - "4096x1840 (RAW_SENSOR)" with "Full Sensor" under "Capture Resolution": appears not to work, crashes the feed: “Error”, no use selecting this one.
 Also tried some other Capture Resolution with same results.
-- RAW10: does not work (recording is black)
+- "4096x3072 (RAW10)": does not work (recording is black) unless using fullres mod or 4k120fps mod.

 ## Camera Grip